 Just like a regular session, morning and evening are best for shooting, so keep the harsher daylight hours to a minimum and plan the more essential shots during the golden hour or right after arriving in the morning.

-I'm sure you will be exhausted from your trip, so give yourself a few days to recoup and relax before even looking through the photos.
-Then, after just a few days they will remind you of the great time you had and will have a different feel to them than the day you came home.
+I'm sure you will be exhausted from your trip, so give yourself a few days to recoup and relax before even looking through your photos.
+Then, after just a few days, they will remind you of the great time you had and will have a different feel to them than the day you came home.

-Flag your favorites on the very first pass looking at them, your first instinct will usually always be correct.
+Flag your favorites on the very first pass looking at them; your first instinct will usually always be correct.

-Disney is such a fun and magical family vacation that you'll definitely want to document as much of it as possible.
+Disney is such a fun and magical family vacation that you will definitely want to document as much of it as possible.
 Give yourself some freedom to play and enjoy all the fun moments you can with your family - your kids will want you to be part of the action too.

 Do you have any questions or comments about my Disney Photography Tips or any tips of your own that you would like to share with us?
-Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons - we really appreciate it!
+Leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons - we really appreciate it!